The Caribbean Voice

 The words of Norbert Aloysius Thomas, Jamaican by birth, American by choice.
 Norbert, like most immigrants to the United States, came in search of a better life.
 A life that was not marred by all the financial and/or political woes that was present in his native land.

 Norbert was born in 1967 in Kingston, Jamaica to Iris Guthrie and Adolphus Thomas.
 He was the only child produced from this union.
 However, there were other siblings from either side of his parents.
 His parents were separated early in his life and Norbert grew up with his father and his wife, Udell.
 Norbert's parents weren't wealthy.
 Infact, Norbert reflects on growing up in one of Jamaica's most notorious ghettos called "Mongoose Town".
 His parents, who are devoted Christians, kept Norbert on the straight and narrow path for all of his childhood and teenage years.
 Though his parents only had elementary level education, they did their best to supply Norbert with all that he would need, spiritually, emotionally, physically, and financially in preparation for his later years.

 "It was a really new beginning for me so much so because of my humble background.
-JC as its known, was considered to be one of, if not the best of the elite schools.
-Everyone knew you had to be going to one of those high-class private primary schools or be the child of some public figure in Jamaica's social life to even be considered for a school like Jamaica College.
-But the Lord had his plan for me.
+Jamaica College (JC as its known), was considered to be one of, if not the best of the elite schools.
+Everyone knew you had to be going to one of those high-class private primary schools or be the child of some public figure in Jamaica's social life to even be considered for a school like JC, but the Lord had his plan for me.
 Those five years were key years in my life as I learnt more about myself and had the chance to understand life on a wider scale".